 While we realize that reinsurance does not have the same impact on the environment as an industrial activity, we believe that achieving sustainability means looking at every aspect of how we live, work and operate through the lens of environmental soundness.
 For SCOR, this means carefully assessing and managing the environmental impact stemming from all of our operational processes, including office management, business travel and even office equipment.

 Because of our global reach and presence, SCOR conducts its operations from office buildings of varying size that we own or rent in around thirty countries.
 The Group integrates environmental considerations when selecting these offices, in particular the office buildings we intend to acquire, favoring sustainable or eco-responsible construction.
 For example, we buy buildings in core locations in Paris, or very close to the city, and completely restructure them with resilient materials following high energy-efficiency standards.
 In this way we turn brown square meters into green ones.
 When we sell these green buildings, we initiate a new cycle of green value creation.

-As part of our “Quantum Leap” strategic plan, SCOR will reduce its carbon intensity per employee to 30% by the end of 2021.
+As part of our “Quantum Leap” strategic plan, SCOR reduced its carbon intensity per employee to 30% in 2021.
 The Group uses carbon credits to offset the remainder of emissions.